A Supernova Mentor Is....

 By presenting opportunities for growth by way of engaging activities, you can pique a youth's interest in a

-pursue a particular career, or become an independent, self-supporting adult.
-By serving as a supernova
+a particular career, or become an independent, self-supporting adult.
+By serving as a supernova mentor, you

-mentor, you offer your time, knowledge, and other resources so that Scouting youth can explore a topic of
+offer your time, knowledge, and other resources so that Scouting youth can explore a topic of interest.

 Things to Remember:

-confidence and communicate that career opportunities in STEM fields are attainable, fulfilling, and
+and communicate that career opportunities in STEM fields are attainable, fulfilling, and interesting.

-them off of STEM activities by making them too hard.
-This is addressed within the scope of the
+off of STEM activities by making them too hard.
+This is addressed within the scope of the requirements for

 - Age makes a difference.
 There can be a very broad range of abilities and knowledge among youth of the